LowTechCoder/retroarch-x86-linux/README.md

 /var (keep data)
 /home (keep data)
 ```
 Be sure to set the boot flat for the /boot-efi partion.
+After this is all set up, you'll just need to install Flatpak, but the Flatpak apps will all be there and functioning as they normally do.